egarrisxn/international-worldwide/README.md

 ## 🚀 Overview

-**INTERNATIONAL WORLDWIDE** is doing it worldwide with Next-Intl!
+**International Worldwide** is doing it worldwide with Next-Intl!
 Explore a variety of themes, switch between multiple languages, and test your knowledge across different coding subjects—all in one place!

 ## 🛠️ Technologies Used